jvirtanen/fields/python/README.md

 License
 -------

-Fields.py is released under the MIT License.
+Fields for Python is released under the MIT License.
 See `LICENSE` for details.